helgeholm/randy/README.md

 Due to floating point rounding, functions returning floating point values may *extremely rarely* tangent the upper bound.

-Random integers are calculated as a modulo of a large random unsigned integer.
-This means lower numbers will be slightly more favoured than large numbers, and imbalances will begin to be noticeable if you're asking for large integers.
-If this is a problem, you are advised to do your own calculations on [randInt()](#randInt), which returns a well-distributed UINT32.

 Maximum integer range is 2^53 = 9007199254740992.
 This is the maximum integer available in JavaScript without losing precision.
 Any calls